gaehlerm/SoftwareEngineering/README.md

 ## Mocking and Stubs

 // See chapter 13 of Software Engineering at google.
 Mocking seems great at first sight but it's not.

+Mocking is commonly used in integration tests if you don't want to test the interaction of the object under test with another object.
+For instance if the other object is a physical device, connects to the internet, etc. All kind of things that are slow or could fail.
+Things you don't want to test because they are flaky.
+Instead you want to simulate the device under test, the internet connection or the database.

+At first, mocking sounds great.
+Just simulate the database and everything is great.
+However mocking turned out to have severe drawbacks.
+Most of all, mocking makes the tests rigid.
+You will spend a lot of time writing a mock for a database, but you will never reach the complete behavior.
+Thus if you add more functionality to your code, you always have to update your mock as well.
+This takes significant efforts.

 # 13. Writing good code